metrorailings/OwlBlog/content/posts/2022-week-8-insights.md

 I think the rigors of the season are finally taking their toll on Kyler.
 He took two rough hits at the end.
 Good opportunity to bet against him and this team going forward.

+JJ Watt may be the best defensive lineman for the Cardinals.
+Pretty surprising.

 ***

 ## Raiders @ Saints